openenclave/openenclave/doc/GettingStarted.md

 - Intel® SGX Driver (/dev/isgx)
 - Intel® SGX AESM Service (from the Intel® SGX SDK)

 Once Linux and the various packages are installed, it is necessary to install the SGX driver and the SGX AESM service.
-These can be obtained from the following Github repositories.
+These can be obtained from the following GitHub repositories.

 - <https://github.com/01org/linux-sgx-driver>
 - <https://github.com/01org/linux-sgx>